 Although BIM is the hot new thing in the building industry, it doesn’t mean that all things built with BIM have to be new.
-Historical Building Information Modelling (HBIM) is quickly gaining ground in our field.
+Historic Building Information Modeling (HBIM) is quickly gaining ground in our field.
 But the question is: how can innovative digital technologies help restore and rebuild our most beloved historical buildings?
 We had a chat with architect Tommaso Tommasi to get the answer.

-Tommasi Architecture studio specialises in the restoration, enhancement and revitalisation of existing architectural heritage.
+Tommasi Architecture studio specializes in the restoration, enhancement, and revitalization of existing architectural heritage.
 But how and why did Tommaso Tommasi first approach BIM?

 “We started working with BIM in 2018 because we needed to work symbiotically with structural and building service engineers.
 The information that defines the building must remain traceable for restoration work that involves inserting newly built engineering structures and integrating the past with the present.
 The data makes it easier to find solutions in the event of unforeseen circumstances.

-BIM, short for Building Information Modelling, gives architects, engineers, contractors and owners/operators (AECO) precise information about a building model’s physical and functional components.
-Which, in turn, makes it easier to plan, design and construct in a smarter, faster and more sustainable way.
+BIM, short for Building Information Modeling, gives architects, engineers, contractors, and owners/operators (AECO) precise information about a building model’s physical and functional components.
+Which, in turn, makes it easier to plan, design, and construct in a smarter, faster, and more sustainable way.

 But how functional is BIM in projects that focus on recovering or restoring historical structures?
 Tommasi responds:

 “BIM facilitates the integrated design and an evaluation of the project that accounts for all its facets and complexities.
 The capacity to conduct a more detailed upstream analysis during the operational and management phases in restoration work, which are inherently those in which unexpected events most frequently arise, is an enormous advantage.
 However, even if the necessary geological tests have been performed, we can never be fully aware of what we might find during the excavations; historical relics and pavements are some examples.”